hapax/hapax.github.io/assets/eratosthenes.md

 There are
 [fancy equations](https://en.wikipedia.org/wiki/Equation_of_time) for
 dealing with this, but there are high-tech and low-tech shortcuts.
-The low-tech shortcut is to use a sundial (or just track shadows and only keep the shortest), and the high-tech shortcut is to look it up on the computer.
+The low-tech shortcut is to use a sundial (or just track the length of shadows and record the shortest), and the high-tech shortcut is the internet.
-So, I discovered
+I used the latter.

+So, at solar noon, I walked down the street to discover a cloudy day, with almost no useable shadows.
+After wandering around for a while, I eventually found a newspaper box with a vague penumbra:

 <figure>
     <div style="text-align:center"><img src